 In the United States, there are 574 federally recognized tribes and 63 state-recognized tribes.
 Each one is unique, and local tribal communities are the keepers of their own knowledge systems, which are specific to their heritage, culture, and language.

-The Region 17 Comprehensive Center (CC) at Education Northwest is proud to be part of the National Comprehensive Center’s American Indian and Alaska Native Education Project, which is designed to help state education agencies (SEAs) collaborate with tribal educators and leaders to enhance the learning of Native children and youth.
+The Region 17 Comprehensive Center (CC) at Education Northwest is proud to be part of the National Comprehensive Center’s Native Education Collaborative, which is designed to help state education agencies (SEAs) collaborate with tribal educators and leaders to enhance the learning of Native children and youth.

 The Region 17 CC is piloting a facilitated self-reflection process developed through this project.
 “Circles of Reflection” engages SEA staff in rich, reflective discussions and strategic planning with tribal communities and school leaders to create school environments where Native students thrive.
 It is also intended to foster more integrated and community-oriented approaches to Native education.